Nikolaos-Gkionis/suppliers-design-history/docs/histories/validation.md

 Branching should be the first level, passing data should be the second, conditional logic should be the third and finally error validation should be the last.

-Working on the NCTS phase 5 prototype we have used the `HTML` form validation for empty fields. away.
-Or, click the Write button and compose something new.
+Working on the NCTS phase 5 prototype we have used the `HTML` form validation for empty fields.

 ```HTML
  <form class="form" method="post">